What Is General Liability Insurance in Kentucky?

 Gather your Kentucky business details

-Collect your business classification, a clear description of your operations, and your registered address in Louisville, Lexington, Bowling Green, or any other Kentucky location.
-You'll also need annual revenue, payroll figures, employee count, years in business, and prior claims history.
+Collect your business classification, a description of your operations and your registered address in Louisville, Lexington, Bowling Green or wherever you're located.
+You'll also need annual revenue, payroll figures, employee count, years in operation and prior claims history.

-Kentucky insurers use a combination of your gross sales, payroll, premises square footage, and subcontractor exposure to determine your rate, so having those numbers accurate and on hand before requesting quotes will help you receive more meaningful comparisons across carriers.
+Kentucky insurers rate GL policies using gross sales, payroll, premises square footage and subcontractor exposure.
+Having those numbers ready before requesting quotes gets you more accurate comparisons across carriers.

 2. 2